dogoodbenice/bonneville/src/content/featsofcooperation.md

 Overall, moments like these make me hopeful for our shared future, because we can do remarkable feats of cooperation.

 ---
-Additional writing that you may like to explore along this line of thinking include [Longtermism from Our World in Data](https://ourworldindata.org/longtermism), [people’s capacity for cooperation](https://www.theguardian.com/commentisfree/2021/jan/02/psychologists-pandemic-cooperation-government-public-britain#comments).
+Additional writing that you may like to explore along this line of thinking include [Longtermism](https://ourworldindata.org/longtermism), [people’s capacity for cooperation](https://www.theguardian.com/commentisfree/2021/jan/02/psychologists-pandemic-cooperation-government-public-britain#comments) and [how we fixed the ozone layer](https://www.worksinprogress.co/issue/how-we-fixed-the-ozone-layer/).

 If you have any feedback on this post do [get in touch](/contact).